In the vein of

 What is the ending trying to say?

-Lena eventually finds her way to the lighthouse, where she discovers Kane's seared corpse, and realizes the husband she thought escaped was actually a physical duplicate.
-She enters a hole in the lighthouse's wall where she finds Ventress, who is fully giving herself over to the powerful extraterrestrial force that created the Shimmer.
-Ventress, who is now enlightened to the alien's modus operandi, informs Lena that the being lacks a consciousness but does have a driving force: it wants to annihilate human biology and rebuild it from a molecular level.
+Lena eventually finds her way to the lighthouse, where she discovers Kane’s seared corpse, and realizes the husband she thought escaped was actually a physical duplicate.
+She enters a hole in the lighthouse’s wall where she finds Ventress, who is fully giving herself over to the powerful extraterrestrial force that created the Shimmer.
+Ventress, who is now enlightened to the alien’s

 Ventress “dies” but the being accumulates her matter and refocuses it into a strange chunk of iridescent anatomy, which presents itself to Lena.
 It then takes a humanoid form and attempts to duplicate Lena’s physicality.
 Lena tries to escape, but the humanoid traps her, locking her into a tête-à-tête of reconfiguration.
 Lena is able to outsmart this other being, and hands it a phosphorous grenade that winds up killing both the humanoid and the entire Shimmer in the process.
 The disintegration of the Shimmer allows for Lena’s escape back into the real world, where she is reunited with her “husband.”